atquil/JavaConcepts/src/multithreading/theory/Readme.md

 - Uses **divide and conquor approach**

 Generall, if you have n number of core (Runtime.getRuntime().availableProcessors()) then you will have n-1 threads in ForkJoinPool

+### Q) What are volatile field ?
+n Java, volatile fields are declared using the `volatile` keyword.
+When developers are writing to a volatile field, all `writes` are `instantly visible` to the other threads.
+As a result, other threads will always see the latest value.
+Similarly, when `reading` from a volatile field, all reads are guaranteed to return the most recent write by any thread.

+Because of this guarantee, volatile fields are often used as a simple form of synchronization between threads.
+For example, a thread might use a volatile field as a flag to indicate that some operation has been completed.

+Another thread can check this flag to know when it is safe to proceed.
+Volatile fields do not guarantee proper ordering, though.
+In other words, if one thread writes to a volatile field and another reads from it, the order in which the reads and writes take place is not guaranteed.
+There is only one guarantee: it will return the most recent write.

+### Q) What are the LockFree Data structure?

+A **lock-free data structure** is a data structure that can be accessed by multiple threads without the use of locks.
+Lock-free data structures are designed to be thread-safe and avoid the overhead of locking.

+Some examples of lock-free data structures include:

+1. **ConcurrentHashMap**: A hash table that allows multiple threads to read and write concurrently without blocking each other.
+2. **ConcurrentLinkedQueue**: A queue that allows multiple threads to add and remove elements concurrently without blocking each other.
+3. **AtomicReference**: A reference to an object that can be updated atomically without the use of locks.

+Lock-free data structures are often used in high-performance applications where locking can cause performance issues.